 German roaches also hide in unchecked crevices in walls around your home, and often hitch a ride inside on items brought into your home from infested sites.
 Examples of these items include: Boxes, backpacks, bags, and suitcases.

 A cockroach invasion of any kind is not an issue to be taken lightly.
 Both American and German cockroaches are a threat to your family’s health and to your home.
 Treatment for an infestation will vary depending on the species, but ridding your home of cockroaches is not a DIY task…it truly requires the work of a trained and certified pest control professional.
 German cockroaches are very common in our area.
 They tend to be a much bigger problem than American cockroaches because they frequently invade homes and breed at an incredibly rapid rate in a very short period of time.
-Keep your family protected by calling Yates-Astro today.
+To learn more about German roaches or to keep your family protected by calling Yates-Astro today.

-If you have a current infestation, we can help.
+If you have a current infestation with American or German roaches, we can help.
 If you want to prevent one from ever happening…we can help with that too!
+Call 912-513-3425!